camsuess/trivia-game/README.md

 # trivia-game
 Simple multiplayer trivia game using using a client-server architecture.

 **How to play:**
 1. **Start the server:** Run the `server.py` script.
 2. **Connect clients:** Run the `client.py` script on two different machines or terminals.
-3. **Play the game:** Players are presented with a trivia question and have 30 seconds to answer.
+3. **Play the game:** Players are presented with a trivia question.
 Each correct answer awards the player with 1 point.
-First player to 3 points wins!
+First player to 5 points wins!

 **Technologies used:**
 * Python